alexislours/crcpedia/tables/JuneBrideWallFloor.md

 **Hashed string**: WallItemId u16

-**Notes**: The wallpaper used for this combination.
+**Notes**: A wallpaper used by default for this combination.
 Matches with UniqueID in ItemParam.

 **Versions**: 1.2.0, 1.3.0, 1.4.0